keploy/community-blog/cmck1y15b000q02jy3px3hfqr.md

 * When we have data that are labelled, traditional machine learning models are better suited and can perform better.

 * When our use case does not involve generation of new data then traditional machine learning is the better choice.
-Compared to generative models, machine learning models require less computational power, memory and training time.
+Compared to Generative AI models, Machine learning models require less computational power, memory and training time.

-* Generative models are very difficult to interpret because of its complex neural networks, But traditional machine learning models are easy to interpret and explain how the model arrived at that specific output value.
+* Generative AI models are very difficult to interpret because of its complex neural networks, But traditional machine learning models are easy to interpret and explain how the model arrived at that specific output value.

 ## When Generative AI is the Better Choice ?

-* Machine learning models are not capable of generating new data, In such use cases generative AI becomes the better choice.
+* Machine learning models are not capable of generating new data, In such use cases Generative AI becomes the better choice.

-* Generative models which are trained on programming languages can perform better at [code generation](https://keploy.io/blog/community/best-ai-coding-assistant-for-beginners-and-experts), code completion, bug fixes and suggestions.
-As machine learning models are not better at data generation, generative AI models becomes an obvious choice.
+* Generative AI models which are trained on programming languages can perform better at [code generation](https://keploy.io/blog/community/best-ai-coding-assistant-for-beginners-and-experts), code completion, bug fixes and suggestions.
+As machine learning models are not better at data generation, Generative AI models becomes an obvious choice.

 * When you test software systems, it’s difficult to anticipate all possible user inputs or edge cases.
-Generative models can generate diverse test inputs, covering rare or extreme edge cases and simulate realistic user behavior.
+Generative AI models can generate diverse test inputs, covering rare or extreme edge cases and simulate realistic user behavior.

 * Generative AI excels at customization tasks such as emails, thumbnails and product descriptions.
 Generative AI models outperform machine learning models which require personalization and creativity.

 ## When to use Machine Learning and Generative AI together ?

-* ML and Generative AI both together can complement each other in many ways such as Software testing, Chatbots, Personalization, Marketing etc.
+* ML and GenAI both together can complement each other in many ways such as Software testing, Chatbots, Personalization, Marketing etc.

 * For example we will explore some of the real-time use cases to better understand how ML and Generative AI can work together.
-In Software testing ML models can predict areas of low test coverage or detect anomalies, while Generative AI can auto-generate test cases, [stubs](https://keploy.io/blog/community/mock-vs-stub-vs-fake-understand-the-difference), and mocks—as done by tools like [Keploy.](https://keploy.io/docs/keploy-explained/introduction/)
+In Software testing ML models can predict areas of low test coverage or detect anomalies, while Generative AI can auto-generate test cases, [stubs](https://keploy.io/blog/community/mock-vs-stub-vs-fake-understand-the-difference), mocks, even edge cases.

 * In Chatbots, ML can be used to classify the user intents or analyze the sentiments to make the Generative AI responses even more natural and human-like.